NVIDIA/framework-reproducibility/README.md

  TDP      | Apply `tfdeterminism.patch`.
 Note that we are currently working on getting solution TDO into stock TensorFlow (see [PR 31465](https://github.com/tensorflow/tensorflow/pull/31465)).            |
  NS1      | There is currently no solution available for this, but one is under development.                                                                                                                |
  NS2      | The patch, TDP (see above), is currently being updated so that it can be applied to TF version 2.0.                                                                                             |

+Notes:
+  * XLA: These solutions will not work when XLA JIT compilation is enabled.

 #### Other Possible GPU-Specific Sources of Non-Determinism